chalmers-revere/opendlv-tutorial-kiwi/opendlv-perception-helloworld-cpp/README.md

 * Step 2: **Make sure that you commented all debug windows from OpenCV as there won't be a GUI available on Kiwi.''

-* Step 3: Assuming that you are located in the `image-postprocessing-opencv-cpp` folder, you can build the software module for `armhf` as follows:
+* Step 3: Assuming that you are located in the `opendlv-perception-helloworld-cpp` folder, you can build the software module for `armhf` as follows:
 ```bash
 docker build -t myapp.armhf -f Dockerfile.armhf .
 ```